serokell/blog-posts/Haskell Parser Combinators/article.md

 import qualified Text.Megaparsec.Char.Lexer as L
 ```

 Now we need to define what is whitespace.
 Until now, with the usage of `space`, we have considered that it may be a space, tab, newline, carriage return, form feed, or vertical tab.
-Megaparsec can go beyond, and also consider line comments (such as `-- comment`) and block comments (such as `{- comment -}` as whitespace.
+Megaparsec can go beyond that and also consider line comments (such as `-- comment`) and block comments (such as `{- comment -}` as whitespace.
 Since we get those for free, what about using `;;` for line comments and `/* */` for block comments?

 Begin by defining `skipSpace`.
 We use the `space` helper function from the lexer module, which expects a function to parse 1 or more spaces, a line comment, and a block comment.